Equipment vs. Asset TrackingWhich do you need?

 There are a wide variety of options for equipment tracking and asset tracking.
-Understanding how an equipment tracker communicates (cellular or satellite), how it reports (every few minutes or by exception), how it is constructed (IP-6X rated) and how if it has a backup battery all go into selecting the right equipment tracker.
+Understanding how an equipment tracker communicates (cellular or satellite), how it reports (every few minutes or by exception), how it is constructed (IP-6X rated) and how the backup battery functions, all go into selecting the right GPS tracker.

 Equipment Tracking verse Asset Tracking

 The line is blurred between the various tracking types since the GPS tracker selected is more about features needed to solve business issues.
-At times an equipment tracker may work better on an asset.
 Asset trackers are generally designed to work with infrequent or no power.
 This means asset trackers tend to have long life batteries but report 1-3 times a day.
-Equipment trackers update more frequently and capture engine hours, productivity and location.
+Equipment trackers update more frequently and can capture engine hours, productivity, detailed movement

 Equipment tracking with a tough device designed for the harsh conditions found on construction and mining sites.
 The backup battery keeps the unit reporting after main power loss, which helps with theft recovery.
 Metal housing and heavy-duty rubberized cable help protect from accidental damage and electrical short.